"Many of Questers believe that the Peverells have everything - everything! - to do with the Hallows!"

 Xenophilius Lovegood explains that the mark is the symbol of the Deathly Hallows.
-The origin of the story is “The Tale of the Three Brothers”, which Hermione then reads aloud.
+The origin of the story is “The Tale of the Three Brothers,” which Hermione then reads aloud.
 Xenophilius then explains the symbolism of the mark and discusses the Hallows.
-Harry, wandering around the house, notices that there is no sign of Luna having been present for weeks, then confronts Xenophilius.
-Xenophilius then reveals that the Death Eaters took her, and he plans to hold HRH until they arrive so that he can trade them for her.
-HRH manage to escape while making it clear that Xenophilius wasn’t lying to the Death Eaters.
+Harry, wandering around the house, notices that there is no sign of Luna having been present for weeks.
+He confronts Xenophilius, who then reveals that the Death Eaters took his daughter, and he plans to hold HRH until they arrive so that he can trade them for her.
+HRH manage to escape while allowing the arriving Death Eaters to catch of glimpse of them, which will prove that Xenophilius wasn’t lying to them and suffer for it.

 Calendar and Dates